acartalade/ONLINE-RESUME/doc/source/Skills.rst

       .. container:: leftside

-         Adjoint state method and optimization: in order to identify PDEs parameters, derivation of adjoint problems in continuous and discrete forms :math:`\bullet` Fortran implementation in a 2D finite element code and a finite difference code :math:`\bullet` Coupling with optimization algorithms e.g. with Hessian approximation such as BFGS with bound constraints [T1]_, [P5]_, [P9]_.
+         Adjoint state method and optimization: in order to identify PDEs parameters, derivation of adjoint problems in continuous and discrete forms :math:`\bullet` Fortran implementation in a 2D finite element code [T1]_ and a finite difference code [R1]_ & [R2]_ :math:`\bullet` Coupling with optimization algorithms e.g. with Hessian approximation such as BFGS with bound constraints.
+Application for fractional equations [P5]_ & [P9]_.

       .. container:: rightside

-         Other methods: implementation and practice of finite difference method [R1]_ & [R2]_ and finite element methods [T1]_ with a direct solver :math:`\bullet` Euler explicit & implicit time-schemes :math:`\bullet` Continuous Time Random Walks and Volume Averaging Methods.
+         Other methods: implementation and practice of finite difference method [R1]_ & [R2]_ and finite element methods [T1]_ with a direct solver :math:`\bullet` Euler explicit & implicit time-schemes :math:`\bullet` Implementation of random walks and Continuous Time Random Walks.
+Volume Averaging Methods.

 .. admonition:: High Performance Computing & Informatics